Marty Callaghan

-Martin Francis Callaghan (June 9, 1900 – June 23, 1975) was a Major League Baseball outfielder who played for four seasons.
+Martin Francis Callaghan (June 9, 1900 – June 23, 1975) was an American Major League Baseball outfielder who played for four seasons.
 He played for the Chicago Cubs from 1922 to 1923 and the Cincinnati Reds in 1928 and 1930.

 A 1916 graduate of Norwood High School, Callaghan was highly celebrated in his hometown of Norwood, Massachusetts.
 A "Marty Callaghan Day" was once held, which attracted many spectators and the Norwood Brass Band.